lab1092/blender-manual_ja/manual/rigging/armatures/structure.rst

    The Armature Bones panel with two bones selected, and their Child of settings highlighted.

-The easiest way to manage bones relationships is to use the :guilabel:`Relations` panel :guilabel:`Bone` context:
+The easiest way to manage bones relationships is to use the *Relations* panel *Bone* context:

 - First, :doc:`select </rigging/armatures/selecting>` the bones you want to edit (selection order does not matter here).
-- To *parent* a bone to another one, select the name of this parent in its drop-down :guilabel:`Parent` list.
+- To *parent* a bone to another one, select the name of this parent in its drop-down *Parent* list.
-- To *unparent* a bone, just select the void entry in the same :guilabel:`Parent` list.
+- To *unparent* a bone, just select the void entry in the same *Parent* list.
-- To *connect* a bone to its parent, enable its small :guilabel:`Con` button.
+- To *connect* a bone to its parent, enable its small *Con* button.
-- To *unconnect* a bone, disable its :guilabel:`Con` button.
+- To *unconnect* a bone, disable its *Con* button.